AwaisOem/AgriGuardAI/README.md

-# Danger Predictions for Farmers
+# AgriGuardAI

 predicts danger for crops and give suggestions to farmers by using crop data and climate details in specific area

+## main functionlities
+ - predicts danger for crops and give suggestions to farmers
+ - expert farmer chat

 ## Video Demo